Oscar Wurz: Formula Regional

 After his successful season in the Formula 4 CEZ Championship, Wurz was announced to be making the step up to Formula Regional, driving for Spanish team Drivex in the 2025 Eurocup-3 season.
 He also drove for the team in the Eurocup-3 Spanish Winter Championship.
-He is currently 13th in the standings with 19 points, his best finish being 4th in the second race at Portimão.
+He is currently 13th in the standings with 19 points, his best finish being fourth in the second race at Portimão.

+Super Formula Lights

+In 2026, Wurz left Europe and moved to Japan to compete in the Super Formula Lights with TOM'S.

 Personal life

-Wurz's brother Charlie is currently competing in the 2025 FIA Formula 3 Championship with Trident, and their father Alexander is a former Formula One driver.
+Wurz's brother Charlie last competed in the 2025 FIA Formula 3 Championship with Trident, and their father Alexander is a former Formula One driver.